Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Low-Latency MLSE

 In the 1S-MLSE, symbols in the ACS calculation should be processed one after another.
 The latency of ACS for $N$ received symbols in a sliding block is $N$ delay units, which is increased with the increase of the value $N$.
-Inspired by the look-ahead $M$-step technique \cite{M1,M2,M3,M4,M5}, L2S-MLSE with parallel sliding block architecture can be applied to reduce the latency.
-Fig. \ref{fig4}(a) illustrates the processing details of L2S-MLSE with $N$ received symbols.
-The main difference between 1S-MLSE and L2S-MLSE is in the process of ACS.
+Inspired by the look-ahead $M$-step technique \cite{M1,M2,M3,M4,M5}, MLSE with parallel sliding block architecture can be applied to reduce the latency.
+The main difference between 1S-MLSE and MLSE is in the process of ACS.
 In the 1S-MLSE, one group of $16$ BMs from time index $n-1$ to time index $n$ is processed by 4 ACS units at a time.
-In the L2S-MLSE, two successive steps of $32$ BMs from time index $n-1$ to time index $n+1$ are processed by 16 ACS units in the first layer.
+In the MLSE, two successive steps of $32$ BMs from time index $n-1$ to time index $n+1$ are processed by 16 ACS units in the first layer.
 After the first layer, the output of two groups of accumulated BM is still processed by 16 ACS units in the next layer.
 Finally, the last two groups of accumulated BM are input into 16 ACS units, and the survivor path is found from the outputs of these 16 ACS units.
-The L2S-MLSE trellis in Fig. \ref{fig4}(b) illustrates an example with a symbol length $N=8$.
 Owing to the parallel processing, it is obvious that the latency of ACS is reduced from $N$ delay units to $\log_2(N)$ delay units.